bytefish/ApacheJenaSample/README.md

 > located at an airport; for example, one of these units is located at Central Park in New York City.
 > ASOS data are archived in the Global Surface Hourly database, with data from as early as 1901.

-The [Iowa State University] haosts an archive of automated airport weather observations:
+The [Iowa State University] hosts an archive of automated airport weather observations:

 > The IEM maintains an ever growing archive of automated airport weather observations from around
 > the world!
 These observations are typically called 'ASOS' or sometimes 'AWOS' sensors.
 A more